Interprovincial liquor limits 'unconstitutional,' says lawyer

 Lawyers for a man arrested for transporting too much booze from Quebec to New Brunswick argued in court Tuesday that the trade barriers restricting the flow of alcohol and other goods across provincial borders are unconstitutional.

-Gerard Comeau, a retired NB Power linesman from Tracadie, is fighting a charge under the New Brunswick Liquor Control Act for illegally bringing liquor across the border into New Brunswick from Quebec.
+Gerard Comeau, a retired NB Power lineman from Tracadie, is fighting a charge under the New Brunswick Liquor Control Act for illegally bringing liquor across the border into New Brunswick from Quebec.

 - Provincial, territorial ministers agree to knock down trade barriers